-In April 2020, Wayfair issued \$535.0 million in aggregate original principal amount of 2.50% Accreting Convertible Senior Notes due 2025 (the "2025 Accreting Notes", and collectively with the Non-Accreting Notes, the "Notes") to Great Hill, CBEP Investments, LLC ("Charlesbank") and The Spruce House Partnership LLC.
+In April 2020, Wayfair issued \$535.0 million in aggregate original principal amount of 2.50% Accreting Convertible Senior Notes due 2025 (the "2025 Accreting Notes", and collectively with the Non-Accreting Notes, the "Convertible Notes") to Great Hill, CBEP Investments, LLC ("Charlesbank") and The Spruce House Partnership LLC.
 The 2025 Accreting Notes are fully and unconditionally guaranteed on a senior unsecured basis by Wayfair LLC, a wholly-owned subsidiary of Wayfair Inc., as guarantor.
-No cash interest is payable on the 2025 Accreting Notes.
-Instead, the 2025 Accreting Notes accrue interest at a rate of 2.50% per annum, which accretes to the principal amount on April 1 and October 1 of each year.
-The 2025 Accreting Notes will mature on April 1, 2025, unless earlier purchased, redeemed or converted.
-The annual effective interest rate of the 2025 Accreting Notes is 2.7%.
+On November 11, 2024, Wayfair repurchased in full the remaining \$39 million in aggregate principal amount of the 2025 Accreting Notes.